04 Feb

-How do I hire Employees?
+How to hire Employees?

-Our payroll accountants have researched and curated an in-depth guide on how you can hire employees for your company.
+Our payroll expert accountants have researched and curated an in-depth guide on how you can hire employees for your company.
 Here is a list of things you need to work on:

-- Decide how much you want to pay
+Decide how much you want to pay

 You have to decide the amount of salary you are ready to offer to your potential or existing employees.
 Ensure that the amount must not fall below the National Minimum Wage.